bpaauwe/udi-davis-poly/README.md

 # Release Notes

+- 1.0.4 08/04/2020
+   - Changed "User" to "Device ID" as that represents what configuration is really needed.
 - 1.0.3 07/05/2020
    - Remove call to set_hub_timestamp since it doesn't exist and causes error.
 - 1.0.2 04/05/2020